Chapter 13: The Covenant

 “Leave it,” she said.

 She didn’t take her hand away.
 His knuckles under her palm.
-The scarred thumb.
-The callus ridge.
-The hands that had carried Claire out of a building and called Ostrowski by name and held a jerry can in a dream and shook against her skin in Baltimore and were steady now, always steady, and she was the one who had to decide what the steadiness meant.
+The rough fingers.
+The hands that had carried Claire out of a building and called Ostrowski by name and held a jerry can in a dream and shook against her skin in Baltimore and were still now, always still, and she was the one who had to decide what the stillness meant.

 “You don’t get to do this,” she said.
 “The arranging.
 The wall.
 The door with the same lock for twelve years.”
 She pressed his hand flat against the table.
 “You don’t get to disappear behind your walls.
 Not with me.”